olizzh0105/review-data-source-analysis/assessment.md

 Google's official developer tools are primarily designed for developers accessing reviews associated with applications they manage.

+Initial practical testing also showed that a representative public Google Play page could be retrieved successfully through a basic HTTP request without login.
+The page returned a complete response with review-related content, and candidate individual review text was later identified using the lightweight extraction approach.

-Therefore, public browser accessibility is relatively high, while automated collection of reviews from arbitrary third-party applications requires additional evaluation.
+Therefore, public browser accessibility appears high, while programmatic collection of arbitrary third-party applications still requires broader testing across multiple apps before its general reliability can be established.

+**Assessment: High for public accessibility**

 **Assessment: Medium to High**